grbeno/grbeno.github.io/pages/dj_installation.md

     - pip/conda(for Anaconda/Miniconda environment)

 My choices are **python 3.10**, **VS Code** and **pip**.
 Although, I will use **pipenv** for Django web application development, because I also need to setup virtual environment.
+Of course, the built-in python module venv is also an option here.

 ### Pipenv